JVital2013/vitality-goes/docs/config.md

 * `debug`: Set to true to enable PHP errors.
 This breaks the AJAX requests within Vitality GOES if there are any errors, so only set this to true if you're debugging data returned by the DataHandler (advanced users only).

 ### Paths
 A path should be set up for each satellite downlink you're receiving.
 Each path defined in this section creates a variable that can be used in the `path` options of your abi, meso, and l2 ini files.
-By default GOES16 is included, but you can add others as necessary.
+One or more satellite should be listed here.

 **NOTE:** This does not define the path of the images from a particular satellite, but rather the path for the entire downlink.
 For example, let's assume you're receiving GOES16, and your images are at `/home/pi/goes/goes16/fd/fc/...`.
 The `goes16` setting under `[paths]` would be set to `/home/pi/goes` (the parent path for the entire satellite downlink), not `/home/pi/goes/goes16` (the path just for the images from GOES16).